Vonds Ichihara FC

-Vonds Ichihara (VONDS市原) is a Japanese football club based in Ichihara, Chiba.
-The club plays in the first division of the Kantō Soccer League, which is part of the Japanese Regional Leagues.
+Vonds Ichihara Football Club (ボンズ市原フットボールクラブ, Bonzu Ichihara Futtobōru Kurabu), also known as Vonds Ichihara FC (ボンズ市原FC, Bonzu Ichihara Efushi) is a Japanese football club based in Ichihara, Chiba.
+The club set to play in Japan Football League from 2026 to 2027, the fourth tier of Japanese football after promotion from Kantō Soccer League Division 1 in 2025.

 History

 Founded in 1967, the club was tied with Furukawa Electric Company.
 In 1986, they had a moment of glory by winning the 22nd Shakaijin Cup.

 After changing the name in 2008 to SAI Ichihara Football Club, it was again renamed in 2011 to Vonds Ichihara Football Club.
 The name "Vonds" came from the word "bond" in English, changing though the initial letter to "V", which is a link to victory.
 The club is aiming to become a Japan Football League member and reaching professional football from there, as former parent club JEF United Ichihara Chiba is no longer considered to represent Ichihara.

+On 30 November 2025, Vonds Ichihara secured promotion to the Japan Football League for the first time in their history, starting next season, after narrowly defeating Atletico Suzuka 1–0 with a goal from Yuji Kato in the 98th minute of the promotion-relegation play-off, following their 2nd-place finish in the 2025 Japanese Regional Football Champions League.

 Stadium

-Most of the club matches are played Ichihara Seaside Stadium (currently known as ZA Oripri Stadium due sponsorship) which has a capacity of 14,048.
+Most of the club matches are played Ichihara Seaside Stadium (currently known as ZA Oripri Stadium due sponsorship) which has a capacity of 14,051.